Managing the LCIA (Impact Assessment) Phase of LCA – 2019

 Monday, November 4th to Wednesday, November 6st, 2019

 Passeig Pujades 1 (entry from Passeig Picasso 8).

 Master degree or equivalent.
 Basic understanding of life cycle assessment.
 Basic environmental or social science/engineering foundation.
-Knowledge of Brightway2 Open Source software (equivalent to our Brightway2 course the week before).
-Must bring own laptop computer, with Brightway2 installed.
+Must bring own laptop computer.

 Prof. Bo Weidema, Aalborg University, Denmark

 PhD, Scientific coordinator Laure Patouillard, CIRAIG, Canada